Carlos Ghosn: Renault-Nissan's relentless 'cost killer'

 - A car lover from an early age, he reportedly could distinguish vehicles by their horn when aged five.

 Inevitably, not everything went to plan.
-Despite being a "giant on the global business stage", says Michelle Krebs, executive analyst at Autotrader, Mr Ghosn's vision of creating an "all-electric world" is still far off.
+Although he became a "giant on the global business stage", says Michelle Krebs, executive analyst at Autotrader, Mr Ghosn did not get the chance to realise his vision of creating an "all-electric world".

 "Nissan also has had its share of quality problems as part of grinding out volume to snag market share."

-And along with praise for his achievements has come criticism over the amount he is paid for them.
+And along with praise for his achievements came criticism over the amount he was paid for them.

 The vote was overruled by Renault's board, but Mr Ghosn later accepted a pay cut after Emmanuel Macron, then France's finance minister, threatened to step in with a new compensation law.